The CARES Act Student Loan Relief Options: Who Benefits and How?

 How Does the CARES Act Help Student Loan Borrowers?

-When Is the Interest Waiver Effective?
+When Is the 0 Percent Interest Rate Effective?

 Will the Monthly Payment Change for Those Who Continue to Make Payments?

 If you choose to continue making monthly loan payments during the suspension period, you can increase or decrease the amount of the payment by contacting your loan service provider.
-Due to the interest waiver, however, the full amount of your monthly payments made during the suspension period will apply to the principal balance of your loan.

 Is Action Needed to Receive the Relief?